jcftang/ansible-hydra/README.md

   be a fresh/stock install (a vagrant rhel6 based basebox is great for testing against)
 * Ansible 1.2 or newer on your own host machine

+## Usage

+Ideally first read up on how ansible works at <http://www.ansible.cc>.

+To deploy the scripts on to a fresh set of machines, first setup your ansible hosts file. e.g. create a file in *$HOME/.ansible_hosts* with the following contents.

+	[hydra]
+	192.168.206.110

+The IP address will be specific to your site.
+Then you can run one of the playbooks from the playbooks directory.

+	$ pwd
+	/home/jtang/ansible-hydra
+	$ ansible-playbook playbooks/hydra.yml
+	[ lots of output ]

+There are a number of playbooks in the playbooks directory, so have a poke around.

+## TODO

+Move away from tasks and use roles instead as it's just plain cleaner.